-Financial security reduces divorce rates, increases life span, and just plain feels good.1,2,3
+Financial security from money management reduces divorce rates, increases life span, and just plain feels good.1,2,3

 Wealth purchases life-changing vacations, variety – the spice of life, and free time – with which to actually live life.

 Despite this, the average person with a family income greater than $75,000 is just 12% happier than the average person with a family income of $30,000.4 They've adapted.
 To them, a juicy steak tastes just a bit better than $1 ramen tastes to me.

 The common refrain of money doesn't buy happiness is true, but with a caveat – for the average person, money doesn't buy happiness.

 I am not one of those people.
 Most people aren't.

 After all, dozens of studies have shown it mostly true – for the average person, money doesn't buy happiness.5

 There's a fix.
 We just need to stop being average.

 If money doesn't make you happy, then you probably aren't spending it right.5